La Dolce Vita: Portugal Exploration

 It’s across from the World Heritage Site of the Monastery of Jerónimos, one of the most magnificent buildings in Europe and housing the tomb of Portugal’s greatest explorer, Vasco da Gama.
 It is a solemn moment to be in the presence of such epic history.

-While we’re in Belem, we’ll visit two extraordinary museums.
+While you’re in Belem, we’ll visit two extraordinary museums.
 First, the Museu dos Coches, “Museum of the Coaches,” from times when there were only horse-drawn carriages.

 And then there is the incredible Museu de Marinha, or “Navy Museum,” which houses original ships from Portugal’s Age of Exploration.
 These are not replicas, you will be seeing the real deal.